Eddy Usage

 START

-button; the system will start the temperature compensation calibration - During the temperature compensation process, the system will automatically adjust the temperature of the heat bed and nozzle and prompt you to perform a manual Z-offset calibration every 3℃
+button to begin temperature compensation calibration - During the calibration process, the system will automatically adjust the heatbed and nozzle temperatures and prompt you to manually perform Z offset calibration every 3℃

-- After performing this operation, the UI will display the Z-axis adjustment box.
-Please use the manual Z-axis offset calibration (Paper Test) method mentioned above, place a piece of paper between the nozzle and the bed surface, and then confirm the value.
+- After this operation, the UI will display a Z-axis adjustment box.
+Use the manual Z-axis offset calibration (Paper Test) method described above.
+Insert a piece of paper between the nozzle and the bed, then confirm the value.

-- If you are in a room with air conditioning or open windows, to ensure Eddy's temperature rise, it is recommended to turn off the air conditioning or close the windows, as wind can affect temperature increase.
+- If you're in a room with air conditioning or open windows, it's recommended to turn off the AC or close the window to ensure Eddy's temperature rises properly, as wind can interfere with heating.

-- As Eddy's temperature rises, the system will automatically prompt you to perform a manual Z-offset calibration every 3℃.
-The heat bed temperature is very high; be careful to avoid burns!!!
+- As Eddy's temperature increases, the system will automatically prompt you to perform manual Z offset calibration every 3℃.
+The heatbed temperature is very high—avoid burns!!!

-- Repeat the manual Z-offset calibration (Paper Test) until calibration is complete.
-If you find that Eddy's temperature no longer rises, you can use the relevant commands below to end the calibration early.
+- Repeat the manual Z offset calibration (Paper Test) until calibration is complete.
+If you notice that Eddy’s temperature stops rising, you can use the relevant commands below to end the calibration early.

 - Additional G-code commands available during drift calibration include: TEMPERATURE_PROBE_NEXT